oobabooga/text-generation-webui/Contributing-guidelines.md

 3) Thoroughly self-test your code.
 Can you think of a scenario where it might not work as expected?
 Does it interfere with other parts of the program?

 4) Keep it simple, structured, and organized.
+Don't add more lines than you have to.

 ## Scope

-This project aims to provide a web interface for interacting with Large Language Models.
-As such, improvements to the UI are of high priority, including:

-* Improving the chat mode experience.
-* Improving the CSS styles under `text-generation-webui/css`, in particular, those of chat styles.
+The main focus of this project is the Gradio UI, so you should familiarize yourself with Gradio: https://www.gradio.app/docs/interface

 **API**